The Icy Basement Stairs

 Later, when quietly explaining to my father what had happened to his rabbit, she said,“I didn’t know their tails would come off.”

-“Their tails are delicate, and they will come off if you pull on them,” Dad replied.
+“Their tails are delicate, and they will come off if you pull on them,” Dad told her.

 I wasn’t privy to that conversation, but it’s not hard to imagine Dad’s laughter when he heard the story.